-In addition, the Committee's meetings are also usually attended by the President, the Chief Executive Officer, the members of the Board of Statutory Auditors, the Group Chief HR Officer, the Group Head of Reward and the Head of Group Corporate Governance.
+In addition, the Committee's meetings are also usually attended by the President, the Chief Executive Officer, the members of the Board of Statutory Auditors, the Group Chief HR Officer, the Group Head of Reward, the Global and Italy Reward Manaer and the Head of Legal & Corporate Affairs Italy.
 These additional corporate figures participate on the basis of the regulation of the Remuneration and Appointment Committee, on the invitation of the Committee's Chair.
 The CEO is informed of the participation of further corporate figures competent in the matter.

 The Remuneration and Appointment Committee has access to all the information and corporate functions necessary for fulfilling its duties, and can appoint external advisors within the limits established by the Board of Directors, after verifying the independence of said advisors.
-During 2023, the Remuneration and Appointment Committee relied on external advisors, as described in more detail below.
+During 2024, the Remuneration and Appointment Committee relied on external advisors, as described in more detail below.

-The Remuneration and Appointment Committee ensures disclosure and transparency concerning the amount of remuneration of the Chief Executive Officer and senior management and the method of determining said amount.
+The Remuneration and Appointment Committee ensures disclosure and transparency concerning the amount of remuneration of Directors, Auditors, to the Chief Executive Officer and his first line of reporting, to the Group Control Functions and the method of determining said amount.
 Pursuant to Article 18 of the Articles of Association and in compliance with Article 2389(3) of the Italian Civil Code, the Remuneration and Appointment Committee's duties are purely advisory.
-The power to determine the remuneration of any directors with special duties or responsibilities rests, upon consulting the Board of Statutory Auditors, with the Board of Directors.
+The power to determine the remuneration of any directors with special duties or responsibilities and of the first line of management rests, where applicable upon consulting the Board of Statutory Auditors, with the Board of Directors.

-In accordance with the provisions of the Corporate Governance Code, no director shall take part in the meetings of the remuneration committee in which proposals are made to the Board of Directors regarding his or her own remuneration and, consequently, shall abstain from taking part in the related resolutions.
+In accordance with the provisions of the Corporate Governance Code, no director shall take part in the meetings of the remuneration Committee in which proposals are made to the Board of Directors regarding his or her own remuneration and, consequently, shall abstain from taking part in the related resolutions.